FrontPage

 Fuego naming rules in split format

-To add boards or write tests for Fuego, you have to create a number of files and define a number of variables.
+To add boards or write tests for Fuego, you have to create a number offiles and define a number of variables.

-To add boards or write tests for Fuego, you have to create a number of
+To add boards or write tests for Fuego, you have to create a number offiles and define a number of variables.

 Here are some rules and conventions for naming things in Fuego: